Code-Interfaces/encode_decode_images/README.md

 - The colors you see are exactly what the computer "sees" at each pixel location
 - The numbers printed to the console are the actual numeric values that create those colors

-## Next Steps

-Once you're comfortable with this code, you could:

-1. Create a function to show the RGB histogram of the image
-2. Add simple filters to modify the image (like grayscale conversion)
-3. Extract and visualize specific regions of an image
-4. Try edge detection or other basic image processing techniques

 ## Conclusion

 Congratulations!
 You now understand the basics of how images are represented as pixels in computers.
 This foundation will help you explore more advanced image processing and computer vision topics.